kirenz/python-basics/docs/programming-toolkit.md

 1. [Generate a SSH-Key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
 1. [Add a new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)
 1. [Test connection](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/testing-your-ssh-connection)
+-->

 ## Command-line interface

-Operating systems like Windows and MacOS implement a command-line interface (other names for the command line are: cmd, CLI, prompt, console or terminal) in a shell for interactive access to operating system functions or services.
+Operating systems like Windows and macOS implement a command-line interface (other names for the command line are: cmd, CLI, prompt, console or terminal) in a shell for interactive access to operating system functions or services.

 :::{note}
 A command-line interface (CLI) processes commands to a computer program in the form of lines of text.